armada-ths/old.armada.nu/content/exhibitor_info.md

 <a class="anchor" id="attract-students"></a>
 ####  How we are going to attract students to the platform

 Many of our students at KTH have started reaching out asking what will happen with Armada this year, this because of struggles getting jobs.
-This indicates that the will is larger than ever.
+This indicates that the interest and will is larger than ever.

 Since we are not planning an extensive fair at our campus, we are going to divert a lot more of our resources both manpower and money towards internal marketing.
 One of the greatest measures of getting people online is our Armada Competition.
 We are going to gamify the platform in a way nudging students to create a full profile, chat with more exhibitors and visit more live presentations.
 The students that perform the best will get great prizes.
 You can be a part of sponsoring the competition with either monetary proceeds or with items.